Studio apartment dwellers are faced with a unique interior design challenge: Transform one open room into a multifunctional living space.

 Choose Solid Fabrics

-Purple leopard print or yellow polka dots may not be best options for studio apartments.
+Purple leopard print or yellow polka dots may not be the best options for studio apartments.